dfinity/motoko/doc/md/language-manual.md

 In a module library, the optional name `<id>?` is only significant within the library and does not determine the name of the library when imported.
 Instead, the imported name of a library is determined by the `import` declaration, giving clients of the library the freedom to choose library names (e.g. to avoid clashes).

 An actor class library, because it defines both a type constructor and a function with name `<id>`, is imported as a module defining both a type and a function named `<id>`.
 The name `<id>` is mandatory and cannot be omitted.
 An actor class constructor is always asynchronous, with return type `async T` where `T` is the inferred type of the class body.
-Because actor construction is asynchronous, an instance of an imported actor class can only be created in an asynchronous context (i.e. in the body of a (non-`query`) `shared` function or `async` expression).
+Because actor construction is asynchronous, an instance of an imported actor class can only be created in an asynchronous context (i.e. in the body of a (non-`query`) `shared` function, asynchronous function, `async` expression or `do async` block).

 ### Declaration syntax